Andy Watson (footballer, born 1959)

 Andrew Watson (born 3 September 1959) is a Scottish former professional footballer and coach.

 During his playing career, Aberdeen-born Watson had spells at Aberdeen, Leeds United, Heart of Midlothian and Hibernian.
-As a coach, he has worked with clubs in Scotland and England, and has been part of the Scottish national team management setup in two separate spells.
+As a coach, he has worked with clubs in Scotland and England, and has been part of the Scotland national team management setup in two separate spells.

 Career

 Player

 Beginning his professional career with his hometown club Aberdeen under manager Alex Ferguson, Watson was a winner of the 1979–80 Scottish Premier Division title and the 1982–83 Scottish Cup, and was also an unused substitute in the 1983 European Cup Winners' Cup Final victory.
 However he was never a regular starter in that strong Dons team and left the club at the end of that season.

 Watson joined Leeds United for a fee of £60,000, brought to the club by Scottish manager Eddie Gray, and was a starting player at Elland Road in his one full season in England's second tier.
 As the following campaign unfolded he again found himself on the bench and decided to move on.
 After his spell in Yorkshire, he returned to Scotland and signed for Hearts in a £70,000 transfer; at the Tynecastle club he was part of the squad which came within minutes of winning the 1985–86 Scottish Premier Division.
 He took no part in that season's Scottish Cup Final defeat.

 He switched across Edinburgh to city rivals Hibernian for £30,000, where he featured regularly for one season at Easter Road before he was forced to retire through injury aged just 29.